allthroughthenight/allthroughthenight.github.io/_posts/2021-03-01-my-interviewing-success.md

 # Overall

-Since the two major job I landed were from referrals, my best advice would be to stay in touch with your contacts and network.
-You never know when it'll pay off.
+Since the two major job I landed were from referrals, my best advice would is stay in touch with your contacts and tap your network when needed.